 1 hour 12 minutes plus posttest

-This activity is accredited by the American Association of Nurse Practitioners.
-APEA is an approved provider of nurse practitioner continuing education.
+Advanced Practice Education Associates (APEA) is accredited by the American Association of Nurse Practitioners as an approved provider of nurse practitioner continuing education.
+Provider number: 100820.
+This activity is approved for 1.25 contact hour(s) (which includes 0 hour(s) of pharmacology).
 Program ID #2020-08-02 (Video).
-Provider number 100820.

 This course is taught by Amelie Hollier, DNP, FNP-BC, FAANP, a nationally certified family nurse practitioner who is one of the most dynamic and sought after speakers in the healthcare industry.
 She is the president and CEO of APEA.